Riddells Creek

 Riddells Creek lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used, adjusted employing weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the suburb is forecasted to increase its population by 1,298 persons based on aggregated SA2-level projections, reflecting a total increase of 20% over the 17-year period.
+By 2041, the suburb of Riddells Creek is projected to increase its population by 1,297 persons, reflecting a total increase of 20% over the 17-year period.

 Frequently Asked Questions - Population